 On 6 August 2018, the Monetary Authority of Singapore issued a revised Code of Corporate Governance and accompanying Practice Guidance (the "2018 Code").
-The 2018 Code will apply to annual reports covering financial years commencing 1 January 2019.
-Accordingly, the Company has adopted the 2018 Code for its annual report for the financial year ended 30 June 2020 ("FY2020").
+The Company has adopted the 2018 Code for its annual report for the financial year ended 30 June 2021 ("FY2021").

-This report describes the Company's corporate governance practices that were in place throughout FY2020, with reference to both the principles and provisions set out in the 2018 Code and Singapore Exchange Securities Trading Limited (the "SGX-ST") Listing Manual Section B: Rules of the Catalist (the "Catalist Rules"), where appropriate.
+This report describes the Company's corporate governance practices that were in place throughout FY2021, with reference to both the principles and provisions set out in the 2018 Code and Singapore Exchange Securities Trading Limited (the "SGX-ST") Listing Manual Section B: Rules of the Catalist (the "Catalist Rules"), where appropriate.
 Where the Company's practices vary from any provisions of the 2018 Code, appropriate explanations for the deviations and how the practices adopted are consistent with the intent of the relevant principle.